gvwilson/thirdbit/src/fiction/iffy/index.md

-The harsh white reached from horizon to horizon, interrupted only by a few dark boulders and the camouflaged rectangular bulk of the hovercraft that was already two hundred meters away, but Iffy didn't have time to think about that.
+The harsh white reached from horizon to horizon, interrupted only by a few dark boulders and the camouflaged rectangular bulk of the hovercraft that was already a hundred meters away, but Iffy didn't have time to think about that, or about the second ejection seat that the hovercraft had just fired into the air.
 She was flying,
 really actually flying,
-except it was going to be over in a few seconds and if the chair hit the ground the wrong way she might tumble and snap her neck.
+except it had to be over in a few seconds before a satellite decided they had broken the machines' "no flying" rule, and even if that didn't happen the chair hit the ground the wrong way and snap her neck.
-The gyros were supposed to prevent that, but she had seen their specs when she was planning her escape and they had last been serviced by the same tech who had screwed up the coolant pump.
+The gyros were supposed to prevent that, but she had seen their specs when she was planning her escape, and they had last been serviced by the same tech who had screwed up the coolant pump.

-A flash of light at the rear of the hovercraft threw a black dot into the seamless blue sky.
-A hundred meters above the ground it jerked suddenly as its parawing deployed.

 Snow raced away beneath her far too fast for safety.
 She was headed straight for a boulder.